Woman looks ahead

 Course Name

-An exploration of the role, values, and issues of public management in democratic governance, citizen participation, power structures, and professional codes of conduct.
+Role, values, and issues of public management in democratic governance, citizen participation, power structures, and professional codes of conduct.

 * You must complete five Public Administration courses — minimum — before taking this course.